Innergize at Wright State University’s Health Fair

 Contact us for more information.
 Classes will fill up fast!

 (Why offer Life Skills Training?
 Because life has changed dramatically over recent years and with it the learning process between teacher and student, master and pupil and ultimately parent and child.
 Trust, the cons out way the pros by far — for instance the decline in critical thinking and hands on skills!
 From cognitive adaptation skills and cursive writing to arithmetic, the minds of our future youth seems to be going faster than the purpose of life!
 Mental focus, creativity and problem solving should never be fully trusted within the construct of computers, AI or algorithms.
 Basic life skills will always be a part of life but honestly, not every child has the opportunity to get out and “learn to fish.”
-Social media, online gaming and internet entrepreneurship has is place but where’s the “life” in the foreseeable future of disconnect?
+Social media, online gaming and internet entrepreneurship has it’s place, but where’s the “life” in the foreseeable future of disconnect?
 Life Skills Training to the rescue!)

 –The INNERGIZE TEAM